Print

 It is also significant to note that the description of idol worship in chapter 57 is that of pre-exilic Canaanite religion.
 This does not fit the situation in Israel after the exile, when idolatry was not a major issue any more.

-In the Apocryphal book of Ecclesiasticus (Sirach), the hymn in honour of our ancestors includes a description of Hezekiah and Isaiah: "Hezekiah fortified the city and brought water into its midst; he tunneled the rock with iron tools, and built cisterns for the water.
+In the Apocryphal book of Ecclesiasticus (Sirach), the hymn in honour of our ancestors includes a description of Hezekiah and Isaiah.
+It specifically notes that Isaiah was able to declare events in the future.
+"Hezekiah fortified the city and brought water into its midst; he tunneled the rock with iron tools, and built cisterns for the water.
 In his days Sennacherib invaded the country; he sent his commander and departed; he shook his fist against Zion, and made great boasts in his arrogance.
 Then their hearts were shaken and their hands trembled, and they were in anguish, like women in labour.
 But they called on the Lord who is merciful, spreading out their hands toward him.
 The Holy One quickly heard them from heaven, and delivered them through Isaiah.
 The Lord struck down the Assyrians, and his angel wiped them out.
 For Hezekiah did what was pleasing to the Lord, and he kept firmly to the ways of his ancestor David, as he was commanded by the prophet Isaiah, who was great and trustworthy in his visions.
 In Isaiah's days the sun went backward, and he prolonged the life of the king.
 By his dauntless spirit he saw the future and comforted the mourners in Zion.
 He revealed what was to occur to the end of time, and the hidden things before they happened" (Ecclesiasticus 48:17-25).
 The author refers to passages in both parts of the Book of Isaiah, making no suggestion that it was a different Isaiah comforting his people, from the Isaiah who encouraged Hezekiah to trust God.

 Historical background